October Revolution: July days

 On 16 July, spontaneous demonstrations of workers and soldiers began in Petrograd, demanding that power be turned over to the soviets.
 The Central Committee of the Russian Social Democratic Labour Party provided leadership to the spontaneous movements.
 On 17 July, over 500,000 people participated in what was intended to be a peaceful demonstration in Petrograd, the so-called July Days.
 The Provisional Government, with the support of Socialist-Revolutionary Party-Menshevik leaders of the All-Russian Executive Committee of the Soviets, ordered an armed attack against the demonstrators, killing hundreds.

 A period of repression followed.
 On 5–6 July, attacks were made on the editorial offices and printing presses of Pravda and on the Palace of Kshesinskaya, where the Central Committee and the Petrograd Committee of the Bolsheviks were located.
 On 7 July, the government ordered the arrest and trial of Vladimir Lenin, who was forced to go underground, as he had done under the Tsarist regime.
 Bolsheviks were arrested, workers were disarmed, and revolutionary military units in Petrograd were disbanded or sent to the war front.
 On 12 July, the Provisional Government published a law introducing the death penalty at the front.
-The second coalition government was formed on 24 July, chaired by Alexander Kerensky.
+The second coalition government was formed on 24 July, chaired by Alexander Kerensky and consisted mostly of Socialists.
+Kerensky's government introduced a number of liberal rights, such as freedom of speech, equality before the law, and the right to form unions and arrange labor strikes.

 In response to a Bolshevik appeal, Moscow's working class began a protest strike of 400,000 workers.
-They were supported by strikes and protest rallies by workers in Kyiv, Kharkiv, Nizhny Novgorod, Ekaterinburg, and other cities.
+They were supported by strikes and protest rallies by workers in Kiev, Kharkov, Nizhny Novgorod, Ekaterinburg, and other cities.